sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-10_the-shaivas-the-pashupata-s.md

 +++
-title = "The shaivas: thexa0pAshupata-s"
+title = "The shaivas: the pAshupata-s"

 +++
 The early evolution of the shaiva fold is a topic of tremendous interest